 • Reduces shrinkage and waste

-• Visibility into transit status, including life-saving medicine meant for patients
+• Provides visibility into transit status, including life-saving medicine meant for patients

 Documentation for Traceability Standards